23 Aug 6 Powerful Financial Advice for Millennials (Pt 1 of 2)

-A lot of us have put our future in the hands of “experts” that have zero plans for us.
+Many of us have put our future in the hands of “experts” with zero plans for us.
 That’s garbage thinking.

 As we established earlier, money is an intangible object.
-The real money is an idea; a value that you offer people.
-If you understand that, then you understand it’s up to you to decide how much you can make – regardless of whether you’re working in a job or creating self-employment through entrepreneurship.
+Real money is an idea, a value that you offer to people.
+If you understand that, you understand it’s up to you to decide how much you can make – regardless of whether you’re working in a job or creating your own business.

 “It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for.
 You could make a million dollars today, but if you squander it tomorrow, it doesn’t matter a whole lot that you made the million.” – Robert Kiyosaki

-Well, as it happened, there was some sort of restructuring in Nigerian banks around 2010 and he lost his job.
+As it happened, there was some restructuring in Nigerian banks around 2010, and he lost his job.
 Within a few years, he became broke.
 His wife had to bail him out by placing him on salary.

 If you don’t take steps to protect your wealth, you will soon realize that money can grow wings and vanish.
-A lot of top athletes and professionals get separated from their wealth upon retirement because they didn’t take steps to protect it.
+Many top athletes and professionals get separated from their wealth upon retirement because they didn’t take steps to protect it.